75th Independence Day 2021: When and Why British first landed on Indian Territory?

-The arrival of Vasco da Gama in Calicut on May 20, 1498 opens a sea route from Europe to the East.
-After that India became the focal point of the Europe's trade and also the realm of European ambition getting wider to grab Spice Islands trade monopoly which causes numerous naval battle.
-Here, we are giving an interesting glimpse of the trivial fact, in the Indian history about when and why British first landed on Indian Territory.
+The arrival of Vasco da Gama in Calicut on May 20, 1498, opened a sea route from Europe to East Asia.
+After that India became the center of attraction for Europe's trade and also the realm of European ambition getting wider to grab the Spice Islands trade monopoly which caused numerous naval battles.

 The British Joint Stock Company i.e. East India Company was founded by John Watts and George White in 1600 AD to pursue trade with South and South-East Asian Nations.
-This joint stock company, shares owned primarily by British merchants and aristocrats, the East India Company had no direct link to the British government.
+These joint-stock company shares were primarily owned by British merchants and aristocrats.
+The East India Company had no direct link to the British government.

-The British landed on Indian Subcontinent at the port of Surat, August 24, 1608 AD for the purpose of trade, but after 7 years British got Royal order (i.e. Farman) to establish a factory at Surat under the leadership of Sir Thomas Roe (Ambassador of James I).
-Following this, the East India Company also got similar permission from the Vijaynagara Empire to set up their second factory in Madras.
+The British landed on the Indian Subcontinent at the port of Surat on August 24, 1608 AD for the purpose of trade, but after 7 years British got royal order (i.e. Farman) to establish a factory at Surat under the leadership of Sir Thomas Roe (Ambassador of James I).
+Following this, the East India Company also got similar permission from the Vijaynagara Empire to set up their second factory at Massulipatnam.

-During their period of trading company they realised that the entire Indian Subcontinent disperse in the reality under provincial kingdoms, hence, they started thinking to concentrate all the resources.
-By the 1750's, the East India Company began intervening in Indian politics.
+During their period of trading company they realized that the entire Indian Subcontinent dispersed in the reality under provincial kingdoms, hence, they started thinking to concentrate all the resources.
+By the 1750s, the East India Company began intervening in Indian politics.
 The Company saw the rise of its fortunes, and its transformation from a trading venture to a ruling enterprise, when one of its military officials, Robert Clive, defeated the forces of the Nawab of Bengal, Siraj-ud-daulah, at the Battle of Plassey in 1757.